You-Gao/Blog/_work/2024-10-03-physical-hand.md

 # Adam Smith's Physical Hand

-cover the idea of philosophers and economists until the gilded age. specifically cover the usage of adam smith to tie back into the modern economists, but also justify liberal political positions. then transition to the shenanigans that occured during the gilded age and just enjoy economic dogmatism takin to it's extreme

 The Gilded Age is a period of American history we all heard about in middle school history class.
 We learned about the magnates, robber barons, journalists, state powers, and the worker exploitation that occured.
 We have all seen the political cartoon where you have all the workers lifting up fat magnates.
 However, I don't think we as kids were really thinking about class consciousness or the operations of the political world.
 Which alas leads to today; I'm less of a kid now and my attention has been turned back on these topics.

 ** Note: John Stuart Mill was a kid that did.